testdasi/grafana-unraid-stack/README.md

 * Go to ip:3006 to access grafana, login with admin/admin and make changes as required to fit your system.

 ## Key features
 1. Grafana server.
-Include a default made-for-Unraid dashboard just waiting for your customisation.
+Include both a GUS demo dashboard and falconexe's Ultimate UNRAID Dashboard v1.3.
 1. Influxdb
 1. Telegraf with hddtemp or smartmontools (and ipmitool pre-installed)
 1. Loki + Promtail (so you can now watch your Unraid syslog in the dashboard)